Summary of The Battle of Raphia in 217 BC

 - Outcome: Decisive victory for Ptolemy IV of Egypt; secured the Egyptian kingdom's control over Coele-Syria.

-Who's Who in Summary of The Battle of Raphia in 217 BC
+Famous Figures in the The Battle of Raphia in 217 BC

 -